aidude/autoencoder_anomaly_detection/Readme.md

 the initial weights are close to a good solution.
 We describe an effective way of initializing the weights that allows deep autoencoder networks to learn low-dimensional codes that work much better than principal components analysis as a tool to reduce the dimensionality of data.

+The core idea is to create a autoencoder network to learn data representation of normal(non malicious) data points.
+The decoder would try to regenerate the encodings with trying to minimize loss in reconstruction.
+The encoding would be uniform for regular day to day data.
+The core idea is that data with anomalies will have higher reconstruction error than regular dataset.

+The paper with proper backround to implement is:
+Outlier Detection Using Replicator Neural Networks by Simon Hawkins, Hongxing He, Graham Williams and Rohan Baxter